learn-rocky/rocky-docs/en/rocky/8/guides/cat_with_makefile.md

 ## Tools used in this doc

 * Google translate shell, a command line via translate.google.com API.
-* opencc : for conversion between SC and zh-TW.
+* GNU Make, for task automation.
+* Dia, for digrams needed in document.

 ## OS info
 ```